Build a Markdown to HTML Converter in Python

 Python-Markdown requires explicit extension activation.
 The codehilite extension adds CSS classes to code blocks — include a Pygments stylesheet in your HTML output to see colors.

-Adding Syntax Highlighting with Pygments
+Adding syntax highlighting with Pygments

 Neither mistune nor Python-Markdown includes syntax highlighting built-in.
 Both use Pygments for code block coloring, but they integrate differently.